Chizitem-sec/Post-Connection-Attacks-MITM/README.md

-- STEP 8  Proof of Successful SSL Striping
+- STEP 9  Proof of Successful SSL Striping

-After executing the hstshijack caplet, i proceeded to the windows target machine and searched spoofed sites like, stackoverflow.com and netflix.com.
-THese sites where successfully downgraded to http connections as seen in (Ref 16, 17 & 18).
+After executing the hstshijack caplet, I proceeded to the windows target machine and searched spoofed sites like, stackoverflow.com and netflix.com.
+These sites where successfully downgraded to http connections as seen in (Ref 16, 17 & 18).

 *Ref 16: Successful Downgrade LinkedIn* <img width="1470" height="956" alt="Screenshot 2025-08-20 at 4 19 14 PM" src="https://github.com/user-attachments/assets/e7d39f14-a16a-4a0c-8d84-7681e6256ce9" />